ialbert/biostar-central/docs/forum-index.md

 A local database has now been created and the collected static files can be found in `biostar-central/export/static/`

-To ensure the installation process was successful, run a test by executing the command `make forum test`.
+To ensure the installation/migration was successful, run a test by executing the command `make forum test`.

     (engine) user:~/biostar-central$ make forum test    # Run tests.